Google Stadia and Nvidia GeForce Now are coming to Samsung's 2022 smart TVs 'later this year' [U]

 As with last year’s CES, cloud gaming is starting off the new year with a pretty big announcement as Samsung has just announced that Google Stadia and Nvidia GeForce Now will be coming to the company’s smart TV lineup.

-Update 3/31: Samsung has confirmed this functionality has been delayed.
+Update 4/4: Samsung has confirmed this functionality has not been delayed.
 See more in the update below.

 Samsung today announced that “select” TVs in its 2022 lineup will support apps for Google Stadia and Nvidia GeForce Now for cloud gaming as a part of Samsung’s new “Gaming Hub.”
 Utomik will be a third cloud gaming service in that hub.